What is an ASIC Chip and How Are They Useful?

 Production is also much less time-consuming due to the use of metallization.

-Gate-array designs tend to be larger in size due to it being composed of a pre-defined combination of layers, transistors, and other active devices.
+Gate-array designs tend to be larger in size due to it of a pre-defined combination of layers, transistors, and other active devices.

 Full-custom designs are, as the name might suggest, more complicated.